Hal9000/rubytext/README.md

 I am adding functionality that does not always correspond directly to the curses world.

-Install the `rubytext` gem and then run the demo or the slides or both.
+Install the `rubytext` gem and then run demo code or the examples or whatever you want:

 ```
   $ gem install rubytext
   $ rubytext demo      # 2-minute demo
-  $ rubytext slides    # Longer "slideshow"
   $ rubytext tutorial  # (On OS/X) opens tutorial.html
+  $ rubytext slides    # Longer "slideshow" (run all examples)
 ```

 You can also use the `example` subcommand:

 ```
   $ rubytext example           # list all examples
-  $ rubytext example progname # run 'prog' example
+  $ rubytext example progname  # run 'progname' example
 ```

 When you specify the example name, there is no need to